 About Donnacha DeLong

-Donnacha DeLong (aside from a slightly troubling tendency to refer to himself in the third person) is an online journalist with over ten years’ professional experience.
+Donnacha DeLong (aside from a slightly troubling tendency to refer to himself in the third person) is an online journalist with more than fifteen years’ professional experience.
 Donnacha has relaunched his career as an online communications consultant as Autonomy Consulting and is also working as a freelance writer and conference rent-a-mouth.
-Donnacha is also working on his MA dissertation in Political Communications (City University London).
+Donnacha completed an MA in Political Communications in 2011.

-Donnacha is President of the National Union of Journalists and has been a very active member of the union as long as he’s been working as a journalist.
+Donnacha is a past President of the National Union of Journalists and has been a very active member of the union as long as he’s been working as a journalist.

 Over the years, he has held a variety of different positions in the union.
 He’s been Father of the RTÉ Interactive Chapel; Secretary of the Dublin Broadcasting Branch; Chair of the Online Media Joint Council; Chair of the Development Committee; and is now NEC member representing New Media and one of the two London representatives on the New Media Industrial Council.
 If that wasn’t enough, he’s also been a workplace shop steward and negotiator for Unite the Union.